-IHT 425: Internship in International Hospitality and Tourism 3-12 credits • Prerequisite(s): Permission of IHT Academic Advisor Internships are the experiential component of the IHT major.
+IHT 425 - Internship in International Tourism and Hospitality Management

+Prerequisite(s): Permission of IHT Academic Advisor

+Internships are the experiential component of the IHT major.
 They are privileged positions that enable students to build on classroom theory by gaining professional experience under the guidance of an accomplished mentor at a host agency that furthers their career aspirations.
 Students have the option of fulfilling the internship requirement of 6-12 credit hours in individual 3-credit hour increments or performing them at one time.
 Internships can also be performed internationally.
 Offered fall, spring, and summer semesters.
-SLU UNDERGRADUATE CATALOG 2012-2013 5: UNDERGRADUATE COURSES OF INSTRUCTION 231